Orange walk

-Orange marches are a series of parades by members of the Orange Order and other Protestant fraternal societies, held during the summer months in various Commonwealth nations, most notably Ulster.
-The parades typically build up to 12 July celebrations marking Prince William of Orange's victory over King James II & VII at the Battle of the Boyne in 1690.
+Orange walks, or Orange marches, are a series of parades by members of the Orange Order and other Protestant fraternal societies, held during the summer months in various Commonwealth nations, and most notably across Northern Ireland.
+The parades typically build up to 12 July celebrations marking Prince William of Orange's victory over King James II and VII at the Battle of the Boyne in 1690.

-Orange walks are considered controversial and face opposition from Catholics, Irish nationalists and Scottish nationalists who see the parades as sectarian and triumphalist.
+Orange walks are considered controversial and face opposition from Catholics, Irish nationalists, and Scottish nationalists who see the parades as sectarian and triumphalist.
 They have also drawn criticism in recent years from other religious communities, left-wing groups, and trade unions.

 The "marching season"

-The "marching season" generally refers to the months April to August in Northern Ireland and includes marches by groups such as the Ancient Order of Hibernians, the Apprentice Boys of Derry, and the Royal Black Institution as well as the Orange Order.
+The "marching season" generally refers to the months April to August in Northern Ireland and includes marches by groups such as the Apprentice Boys of Derry, and the Royal Black Institution as well as the Orange Order.
 The Orange Order is arguably the most active marching group.
 Typically, each Orange Lodge holds its own march at some time before 12 July, accompanied by at least one marching band.
 On 12 July each district holds a larger parade consisting of all the lodges in that district, and sometimes including lodges from outside Northern Ireland.
 This is particularly the case with the Belfast district, whose parade commonly features several Scottish lodges and often some from other countries.
 In most districts, the parade's location varies from year to year, rotating through suitable towns.
 Belfast is an exception; it has kept more or less the same route for many decades.
 The only major parade after the Twelfth is on the last Sunday in October, when lodges celebrate Reformation Day by parading to church.

 Some walks commemorate historic events.
 Most notably, 12 July marches observe the Battle of the Boyne.
 Marches in Northern Ireland on and around 1 July originally commemorated the participation of the 36th (Ulster) Division in the Battle of the Somme.
 Since the beginning of the Troubles, most of these parades have evolved into the "mini Twelfth", and have little obvious connection with World War I.

 There are still a few explicitly commemorative parades.
 Reformation Day parades honour Martin Luther, who nailed his 95 theses to the church door in Wittenberg, starting the Reformation that brought about the Protestant churches.